...

 – Less flexibility

-School Counseling – Convenient access within school
+School Counseling – Convenient access within the school

 – Familiar environment